 MCP Server

-The Coalesce MCP (Model Context Protocol) server enables AI assistants to interact with your Coalesce projects by providing code generation tools and template resources.
+The Coalesce MCP (Model Context Protocol) server enables AI assistants to interact with your Coalesce projects by providing code generation tools, template resources, and upgrade guidance.
 This allows AI assistants like Copilot to understand your project structure and generate appropriate code.

 What is MCP?